 If you have equity in your home or are not underwater, then a deed in lieu would make more sense than short sale.
 Remember: negative equity (or close to it) is usually needed to perform a short sale.

 If your property is underwater (no equity) and you’re behind on mortgage payments, then a short sale is better for you.
-In this case, you should contact a
+In this case, you should

 Gaining lender cooperation will be more probable with a short sale.
 As we discussed earlier, lenders like the incentives that come along with short sales.
 As long as the situation qualifies, they will typically permit you to attempt short selling the home.